- About Us

 Today, the USO has continued to support our nation’s military and their families for over seven decades as they defend our country and its freedoms.
 By providing support to our servicemen and women as they perform their most challenging duties around the world, our credo is to be always by their side.

-Led by CEO and President Dr. J.D.
-Crouch II, the USO’s staff and thousands of dedicated volunteers operate more than 160 centers worldwide.
+Led by CEO & President Dr. J.D.
+Crouch II, the USO’s staff and thousands of dedicated volunteers operate more than 250 centers worldwide.
 This team, along with the USO Board of Governors, brings knowledge and expertise essential to the USO’s ability to deliver high-quality programs and services to our men and women in uniform, wherever they serve.

 - Dr. J.D.
 Crouch II, CEO & President

-- Tammy L. Heiser, Senior Vice President, Human Resources
+- Tammy L. Heiser, Chief Human Resources Officer (CHRO)

 - USO Board of Governors